cmilando/reportback-vba/README.md

 This repository contains the code for the Macro for Compilation of Report-backs (MCR), an open-source, generalizable tool designed to provide researchers in health studies with a flexible and scalable method for compiling individual reports.

-If you would like to use MCR in your projects, please cite:
+If you use MCR in your projects, please cite:
 * Polka E, Childs E, Friedman A, Tomsho KS, Claus Henn B, Scammell MK, Milando CW.
 MCR: Open-Source Software to Automate Compilation of Health Study Report-Back.
 International Journal of Environmental Research and Public Health.
 2021; 18(11):6104. https://doi.org/10.3390/ijerph18116104

-If you are interesting in collaborating on using MCR in your projects, please contact me at cmilando@bu.edu.
+If you are interested in collaborating on using MCR in your projects, please contact me at cmilando@bu.edu.

 This software is covered under a [**Software Evaluation Licensing Agreement**](https://github.com/cmilando/reportback-vba/blob/main/LICENSE) by Boston University.